Blaze and the Monster Machines: Gabby

-Gabby (voiced by Angelina Walher in Season 1–"Tow Truck Tough", Molly Jackson in "Need for Blazing Speed"–Season 5, Luna Bella Zamora in Season 6, Kensington Tallman in "Paramedic Power"–"Valentine's Day Rescue", and Micaiah Chen in "The Ice Treasure"-present) is a human mechanic with light skin, blue eyes and purple hair in a ponytail held by a blue Hair tie.
-She wears a white shirt with blue overalls, though she switches to a white and blue racing suit and helmet with goggles when either driving her ATV, riding with Blaze (with three exceptions being "Epic Sail" where she only wore her helmet when she, Blaze, AJ, and Stripes went off to get the sail but later took off her helmet offscreen, "Axle City Grand Prix" when she wore her overalls when Blaze left the garage but later switched to her blue racing suit for the rest of the episode, and "Robots to the Rescue" when she was wearing her magenta racing suit in Blaze's passenger seat when Robot Blaze welcomed his friends to Robot Headquarters), or other unknown reasons.
+Gabby (voiced by Angelina Wahler in Seasons 1–3, Molly Jackson in Seasons 3–5, Luna Bella Zamora in Season 6, Kensington Tallman in Season 7, and Micaiah Chen in Seasons 7–9) is a human mechanic with light skin, blue eyes and purple hair in a ponytail held by a blue hair tie.
+She wears a white shirt with blue overalls, though she switches to a white-and-blue racing suit and helmet with goggles when either driving her ATV, riding with Blaze (with three exceptions being.
+In "Epic Sail" where she only wore her helmet when she, Blaze, AJ, Gabby, and Stripes went off to get the sail but later took off her helmet offscreen, "Axle City Grand Prix" when she wore her overalls when Blaze left the garage but later switched to her blue racing suit for the rest of the episode, and "Robots to the Rescue" when she was wearing her magenta racing suit in Blaze's passenger seat when Robot Blaze welcomed his friends to Robot Headquarters), or other unknown reasons.
 She fixes up the trucks when they are damaged and sometimes rides with AJ and Blaze to take part in some of their adventures and races, with her always doing this in the Special Missions miniseries.
 Season 7 sees her join the Renewable Energy Team.
-Gabby's outfit undergoes changes like AJ's uniform and helmet, but it has only happened twice.
+Gabby's outfit undergoes changes like AJ's uniform and helmet, but it only happens twice.
 Gabby also drives a purple ATV, but she no longer drives it anymore after "Light Riders", because starting with "Fast Friends", she is now a Monster Machine driver for Watts, but continues to work in the garage.
 This makes her the second character to become one and to be partnered with a Monster Machine, the first being AJ who partners with Blaze.
 When Gabby drives Watts, she almost always wears a white and magenta version of her racing suit, and her hair also undergoes some slight changes, such as having her ponytail being held by a magenta hair tie.
 She also often resembles a pickup truck intended to be a Mercedes X 360.